Hellenic Bank

+Hellenic Bank Public Company Ltd (Ελληνική Τράπεζα Δημόσια Εταιρία Λτδ; CSE: HB) was a bank in Cyprus.
+It has been designated as a Significant Institution since the entry into force of European Banking Supervision in late 2014, and as a consequence is directly supervised by the European Central Bank.

 History

 The bank was founded in 1976 with technical assistance from Bank of America and in 1996 it bought the local operations of Barclays Bank.
 A major shareholder (29%) was traditionally and for many years, the Church of Cyprus.
-Between November 2013 and December 2014, the Church's shareholding shrank to 0.3% making it a small shareholder, after Cyprus based Demetra Investments Public Ltd holding 21%, Belarus owned video game company Wargaming Group Limited holding 20.2%, US investment manager PIMCO via Poppy Sarl, holding 17.3%, Greek bank Eurobank Ergasias holding 12.6%, the bank workers trade union ETYK provident fund and medical fund holding 6.26%, Canadian based Senvest International LLC/ Senvest Masterfund LP holding 5.1% and Cyprus based 7Q Financial Services Ltd holding 2.53%.
-The board is composed of representatives of the top four shareholders.
+Between November 2013 and December 2014, the Church's shareholding shrank to 0.3% making it a small shareholder, after Greek bank Eurobank Ergasias holding 68.81% and Cyprus based Demetra Holdings Plc with 21%, (Logicom Plc the owner of Demetra Holdings Plc also holds c 4% direct shareholding in the bank).
+The board is composed of representatives of the top two shareholders.

-In January 2011, Hellenic Bank started operating in Russia but later, in 2014, sold the Russian operation The bank also has representative offices in Kyiv (Ukraine), St Petersburg and Moscow (Russia).
+In January 2011, Hellenic Bank started operating in Russia but later, in 2014, sold the Russian operation The bank also had representative offices in Kyiv (Ukraine), St Petersburg and Moscow (Russia) as well as South Africa but later shut them down.
 It was also opening a representative office in Athens, Greece in 2017.

 On 25 March 2013 Hellenic Bank sold its Greek branches to Piraeus Bank.
 As of 27 March 2013, former Hellenic Bank customers could use the ATMs of all Piraeus Bank Group banks (Piraeus Bank & ATEbank, Geniki Bank and former Bank of Cyprus and CPB Bank networks) free of charge.
 The process of merging the operations of the former Hellenic Bank network in Greece into Piraeus Bank was completed in mid-July 2013.
 This was followed by the closure of the vast majority of the former Hellenic Bank branches and the dismissal of its personnel.

 In 2015 EBRD acquired a 5.4% share in Hellenic Bank.